Mesa Prieta Petroglyph Project

 2019 - New Mexico Excellence in STEM Awards

-The Mesa Prieta Petroglyph Project's education programs received an Honorable Mention at the 2019 NM Excellence in STEM Awards from the Air Force Resource Laboratory.
+The Mesa Prieta Petroglyph Project's education programs received an Honorable Mention at the 2019 NM Excellence in STEM Awards from the Air Force Reseach Laboratory.

 The winners and honorable mentions will be celebrated at a banquet on the evening of Friday, February 22nd at the Albuquerque Convention Center.
 Sandy Romero, our Education Coordinator, will be present to accept this honor.